 Some research suggests that there may be a genetic component to the development of schizotypal personality disorder.
 This disorder is more common in families that also have a history of schizophrenia.
 However, schizotypal personality disorder is not the same as schizophrenia.

 While genetics may play a part in the development of schizotypal personality disorder, environmental factors seem to be the deciding factor in whether a person will develop this condition.
 Usually, throughout childhood, a person learns to understand social cues and to respond to social situations appropriately.

 For someone with schizotypal personality disorder, this type of learning does not occur.
 Instead, the person may be uncomfortable in social situations, to the point where they may avoid any social interactions altogether.
 Interactions during childhood may be to blame as negative interactions, and traumatic experiences may prevent the normal course of social learning.
 Strict or cold parenting styles, separation from caregivers at an early age, neglect and abuse all may cause schizotypal personality disorder.
 However, these experiences during childhood do not mean a person will develop this disorder.

 How Is Schizotypal Personality Disorder Diagnosed?

 There is no schizotypal personality disorder test and general use of the diagnostic criteria is not recommended.
 Usually, it is preferable to seek an assessment from an experienced professional.
-Generally, at least four of the above-listed features must be present for this diagnosis.
-Additionally, these features must be present for two years before the patient can meet the criteria for a schizophrenia diagnosis.
+Generally, at least four of the above-listed symptoms must be present for this diagnosis.

 Who Is at Risk for Schizotypal Personality Disorder?